 Ms. Wiesner maintains an active pro bono practice.
-She has acted as Special Victim's Counsel in multiple military court martial proceedings.
-Ms. Wiesner also works with clients seeking to obtain legal permanent status under the Violence Against Women Act.
+She has acted as Special Victim's Counsel in multiple military court martial proceedings, where she was able to obtain special courtroom accommodations for child victims and witnesses.
+She also represents criminal defendants in DC Superior Court.

 Ms. Wiesner graduated with highest honors from George Washington University School of Law in 2012, where she served as a member of the editorial board for the Law Review and was elected to the Order of the Coif.
 During law school Ms. Wiesner interned with both the US Attorney's Office for the District of Columbia and the Department of Justice's Commercial Litigation - Fraud Section.
 She earned her undergraduate degree in Biology and Sociology from Providence College in 2007.

-- Bristol-Myers Squibb and Sanofi as counsel in the Plavix product liability litigation.
+- Bristol-Myers Squibb and Sanofi as counsel in the Plavix product liability litigation and state deceptive practices claims.

 - Large manufacturer, as counsel, in investigating whistleblower allegations of corrupt payments in operations in India.
 Represented company in voluntary disclosures to the US Securities and Exchange Commission and the US Department of Justice.
 Facilitated global compliance review of operations in other locations in Asia.